Nishi Honganji Temple 西本願寺

 An artistic place

-Nishi Honganji contains a temple garden called Daishoin.
+Nishi Honganji contains a garden called Daishoin.
 Built without any water features, it instead uses sand, stones and plants to represent mountains, rivers and the sea.
+It is usually closed to the public.
 Another feature of note is the Karamon, a gate whose intricately carved and painted sloping roof dwarfs the actual entry point.